bifravst/bifravst/docs/aws/GettingStarted.md

 AWS_ACCOUNT=<your AWS Account ID>
 ```

+## Supported regions

+Not all AWS features are available in all AWS regions.
+You will see a warning if
+you are deploying to a region that has not been tested and CDK might fail.

+Supported regions are:

+- `us-east-1`
+- `eu-west-1`
+- `eu-central-1`

 ## Install Bifravst into your AWS account

 This step sets up the necessary resources in your AWS account: